julianeon/julianeon/books.md

 The Penguin History of the World was great, for what it is.

-The Chosen by Karabel is incredible, a history of American university admissions.
+The Chosen by Karabel was incredible, a history of American university admissions.

 The Making of the Atomic Bomb by Rhodes is great too.